 The Scripps Institution of Oceanography (SIO) at UC San Diego is one of the oldest, largest, and most important centers for ocean and earth science research, education, and public service in the world.
 SIO operates three major seagoing research vessels, which conduct physical, chemical, biological, geological, and geophysical studies of oceans worldwide.
 Scripps oceanographic research vessels make up one of the largest academic fleets in the world.
 Scripps ships have state-of-the-art research instruments to study marine life, the oceans, the seafloor, and the atmosphere.
 Cruises vary from local trips to expeditions as long as six years.
 Scripps research ships, available to scientists around the world, have steamed more than six million nautical miles in support of science and the academic community.

-Under limited supervision, responsible for the safe and efficient operation of all engine room machinery and equipment aboard the research vessel.
-Stands watches and security watches in port underway.
+Under limited supervision, the First Assistant Engineer is responsible for the safe and efficient operation of all engine room machinery and equipment aboard the research vessel.
+Stands underway watches and security watches in port.
 Maintains specialized fuel and water systems.
 Maintains logs.
 Provides work direction for all other Marine Engineering staff.
 Assists with the loading of stores and the bunkering of the ship.
-Performs other duties as defined by a ship's senior officer during emergencies.
+Performs other duties as defined by a ship's senior officer during emergency situations.

 Bachelor's degree or equivalent education and work experience.

-In-depth knowledge of proper operation and maintenance of diesel engines for propulsion, auxiliary power, and related shipboard equipment and systems.
+In-depth knowledge of proper operation and maintenance of diesel engines for propulsion and auxiliary power and related shipboard equipment and systems.

-In-depth knowledge of federal regulations and university, state, federal, and international maritime practices for ship operation and maintenance.
+In-depth knowledge of federal regulations as well as university, state, federal and international maritime practices for ship operation and maintenance.

 Proven computer skills with good working knowledge of word processing and spreadsheet applications.

-Ability and willingness to go to sea for extended periods of time.
+Ability and willingness to go to sea for extended periods of time(approx 8-12 weeks).